Signs of Mold Growth Caused by Flashing Failures

 Prepare for Inspection and Repair

 If symptoms persist, the next step is identifying the exact entry point and correcting the flashing system.
-You can learn how these failures are diagnosed in why exterior flashing develops leaks, which explains the underlying causes of water intrusion.
+Compare interior mold patterns with the signs of failed exterior flashing, then review why exterior flashing develops leaks for the common causes behind repeated leakage.

 Once the source is confirmed, proper repair and drying are necessary to stop mold from returning.